-- Hotlink protection is implemented by the HTTP referer mechanism.
+- Hotlink protection is implemented based on the HTTP referer mechanism.
 The Referer header is used to track and identify where requests come from.

 - Hotlink protection is optional.
 By default, hotlink protection is disabled.

-- The blacklist and whitelist are mutually exclusive.
+- Blacklists and whitelists are mutually exclusive.
 The most recent configuration takes effect.

-- When a domain name is added to the whitelist or blacklist, a wildcard (*) is automatically prepended to the domain name.
+- When a domain name is added to the whitelist or blacklist for hotlink protection, a wildcard (*) is automatically prepended to the domain name.
 For example, if you enter a.com, the domain name that actually takes effect is *.a.com.
 Hotlink protection takes effect on all the subdomains of a.com.

-- You can select the check box to specify whether to allow requests with an empty referer header to access DCDN resources.
-If the check box is selected, you can directly access DCDN resources by entering a URL in the address bar of your browser.
+- You can select the corresponding check box to specify whether to allow requests with empty referer headers to access DCDN resources.
+If the check box is selected, you can access DCDN resources by entering a URL in the address bar of your browser.

 - In the left-side navigation pane, click Domain Names.

-- In the left-side navigation pane of the specified domain, click Access Control.
+- In the left-side navigation pane on the details page of the specified domain, click Access Control.

-- Configure a blacklist or whitelist as prompted.
+- Configure a Blacklist or a Whitelist as prompted.

-Only requests from the whitelisted domains are allowed to access the current accelerated domain.
+Only the requests that are destined for the domain names in the whitelist are allowed to access the current resources.

-The blacklist and whitelist are mutually exclusive.
+Blacklists and whitelists are mutually exclusive.
 The most recent configuration takes effect.